krishnamouli2/NLP/README.md

 # NLP
-The following code is developed to acclearte NLP workloads with Intel AI toolkit, the aim of the repo is to enable developer to learn NLP and alos experience the Intel oneAPI AI acceleration Libraries
+The following code is developed to acclearte NLP workloads with Intel AI toolkit, the aim of the repo is to enable developer to learn NLP and also experience the Intel oneAPI AI acceleration Libraries

 # Guide to replicate the results